-Starting September 2, 2014, the Department of Psychology has gone to an online application process.
+Starting Sep.
+2, 2014, the Department of Psychology has gone to an online application process.
 Application materials are due by Dec.
 15 for Fall 2015 admission.
 If you have applied to the program prior to September 2 and need application material or have questions about the application process can be sent to the Psychology Graduate Training Secretary at .

 In preparation for applying, the following material will need to be gathered: